Hindi: The missing “v” sound

-Given the phonetic nature of Hindi and wide-spread use of English, it is a bit surprising that there is no letter in Devanagari which maps to this wide-spread “v” sound which is made using upper teeth and lower lip.
+Given the phonetic nature of Hindi and widespread use of English, it is a bit surprising that there is no letter in Devanagari that maps to this widespread “v” sound which is made using upper teeth and lower lip.
 I wonder why don’t we use व with a nuqta with it.
 Since that’s the standard way of importing foreign sounds.
 So, rather than वेव, Hindi speakers would write and read it correctly as वेव़

 So, Indic origin names should instead use “w”.
 For example, “Ravi -> Rawi”, “Devi -> Dewi”, “Vikram” -> “Wikram” etc.